 Normally, a Student receives a penalty for handing in an assignment late.
-The penalty is set by the General Manager or Principal as part of the Timetable, Delivery and Assessment Plan.
+The penalty is set by the Principal as part of the Timetable, Delivery and Assessment Plan.
 In the case of exams, a Student who does not sit an exam on the scheduled date without an extension fails the exam outright.